NivethaValliyappan/Maritime-Guardian-AI/README.md

 # Maritime-Guardian-AI
-A project to enhance fisherman safety in oceans specifically in International Borders
+A project to enhance fishermen safety in oceans specifically in International Borders